 For each wordlist, students are provided with 5-12 different educational activities starting with simple flash cards and image matching at the Kindergarten level, and increasing in sophistication and difficulty as the levels rise.
 Each activity provides students with different practice with the words in the lists.
-The last activity is named "Show Words You Have Learned."
-This activity functions as an assessment.
+The goal is for learners to select the activities that work best for them, until they have demonstrated mastery through achieving the 85% benchmark on 60% of the activities; or, by completing the top activity "I know these words," which requires learners to choose words that match definitions.

-Flink software therefore delivers all of Robert Marzano's six steps for vocabulary development5:
+Family Learning Company software therefore delivers all of Robert Marzano's six steps for vocabulary development5:

 - 1. On the computer students see and hear words in context and with definitions, - 2.
-Students define words and give examples of their use on computer-generated worksheets, - 3.
-Students draw a picture of words when that is possible, - 4.
-Students extend their knowledge of the word through various activities. - 5.
+Students select the definitions for words and use them in context, - 3.
+Students identify pictures of words when that is possible, - 4.
+Students extend their knowledge of the word through spelling activities, - 5.
 Students are constantly encouraged to discuss word meaning during the activities, and - 6.
 Students play multiple games using the words they are learning for additional exposures.